A woman with a sleep mask on waking up after her skin regenerates at night

 Keeping a consistent skincare routine is one of the best ways to boost skin health — but does applying certain ingredients at night really make a difference?

 Spoiler alert: it does.
 Experts agree that when you apply your skincare products can have a dramatic impact on their effectiveness.
-This is due to something called circadian rhythm.
+This is due to something called circadian rhythm, and its affect on your sleep cycle.
 We’ll tell you what that means for your skin — and walk you through what works best before bed.

-You may have heard the term circadian rhythm: it’s the body’s 24-hour internal “clock” that regulates our metabolism, physiology (cellular function) and behavior.
-This biological clock is an incredibly complex system that’s coordinated by a cluster of nerve cells called the suprachiasmatic nucleus (SCN), located within the brain’s hypothalamus.
+We've talked about the importance of "beauty sleep" for your skin health before — but let's dive a little deeper.
+Your sleep cycle is regulated by something called circadian rhythm: it’s the body’s 24-hour internal “clock” that regulates our metabolism, physiology (cellular function) and behavior.
+This biological clock is an incredibly complex system that’s coordinated by a cluster of nerve cells in your brain.

-The SCN is responsible for sending messages that stimulate genes to produce proteins that in turn, tell every cell in your body what to do.
+These nerve cells send messages that stimulate genes to produce proteins — and those proteins tell every cell in your body what to do.
 This affects a variety of essential functions, like:

 • Sleep patterns